-Summary of Projected FY 2019-20 Funding Allocation
+Summary of Projected FY 2020-21 Funding Allocation

-Figure 1, summarizes how anticipated resources will be allocated among the major UPWP work tasks.
-Figure 2, below, shows planning resources anticipated by the RVMPO in the coming fiscal year, and their proportion of total revenue.
-RVMPO planning activities are anticipated to be funded with a total of \$612,465 in federal, state, and local matching funds.
+Figure 1, shows planning resources anticipated by the RVMPO in the coming fiscal year, and their proportion of total revenue.
+Figure 2, below, summarizes how anticipated resources will be allocated among the major UPWP work tasks.
+RVMPO planning activities are anticipated to be funded with a total of \$443,110 in federal, state, local funds and in-kind matching funds.

-Figure 1: Allocation of RVMPO Resources, FY 2019-20
+Figure 1: RVMPO Funding, FY 2020-21

-Figure 2: RVMPO Funding, FY 2019-20
+Figure 2: Allocation of RVMPO Resources, FY 2020-21